REPRODUCTION -1

 2. METAPHASE I

-• The bivalent of homologous chromosome move to the equator of the spindle.
+• The bivalent of homologous chromosomes move to the equator of the spindle.

-• The homologous chromosome becomes arranged with the centromeres of the homologous pair pointing toward opposite poles.
+• The homologous chromosomes become arranged with the centromeres of the homologous pair pointing toward opposite poles.

 3. Anaphase I